a-p-jefrina/PdfChat/README.md

 # PdfChat
 An AI-driven tool designed to streamline document interpretation, specifically tailored for loan and agreement documents.

+# Objectives
+   1. To help users analyze stock or loan agreements efficiently by utilizing advanced retrieval techniques.

+   2. To cover agreement document processing, chunking, query handling, and real-time response generation.

+   3. To deliver precise and context-aware responses instantly, improving both speed and accuracy.

+   4. To automate document chunking and generate vector embeddings for efficient information retrieval.

+   5. To implement a RAG system using FAISS and Llama2-7B for accurate information retrieval and response generation.

 # Installation
 pip install -r requirements.txt